4.9.11

 Prices for BIG names like deceased MASTER artists; Van Gogh, Matisse, Rembrandt, and so on are out of the affordable ballpark for most of us on this planet and are sold through reputable auction houses like Sotheby's, Christie's & Bonhams as well as private art dealers.

-Reading several books and watching some films about the famous art collectors from past and present, I discovered these rich collectors do not act alone but have art dealers who dedicate their lives to hunting down the next most incredible masterpiece owned by other rich collectors who have possibly died and the heirs want the cash or just need to clean out their very LARGE closets.
-The fine art dealers will match the sellers to the buyers with of course their generous percentage calculated into the total price.
+Reading several books and watching some films about the famous art collectors from the past and present, I discovered these wealthy collectors do not act alone but have art dealers who dedicate their lives to hunting down the next most incredible masterpiece owned by other wealthy collectors who have possibly died, and the heirs want the cash or just need to clean out their very LARGE closets.
+The fine art dealers will match the sellers to the buyers, with, of course, their generous percentage calculated into the total price.

 I just finished reading an enjoyable and well-written book titled ‘Duveen: A Life in Art’ by Meryle Secrest.
-This book goes in-depth about Joseph Duveen who was an art dealer and certainly the most fascinating and flamboyant personality.
-Duveen knew how to appeal to the sellers and the buyers, not only by his talent for finding good paintings, a master at bargaining and cutting the deal but was dedicated to bringing the best to collectors while going beyond being just a salesman.
+This book goes in-depth about Joseph Duveen, who was an art dealer and certainly the most fascinating and flamboyant personality.
+Duveen knew how to appeal to both sellers and buyers, not only through his talent for finding good paintings and his expertise in bargaining and cutting deals, but also through his dedication to bringing the best to collectors, while going beyond being just a salesman.
 Duveen would assist these rich people on how to display and show off these masterpieces.
 He also dedicated time and money to art museums to build special rooms for art & sculpture.

 Duveen would develop an eye for spotting forgeries and potential gems covered in thick yellow varnish & dust during the era the 1800s to the 1900s.
-His eye and 'guess-ti-nations became very famous and were proven, for the most part, accurate as there were no scientific methods of authenticating art originals back then.
-Still today their collections of artworks that are either miss-named or down and outright forgeries, are hanging in private and museum collections around the world.
+His eye and 'guess-ti-nations became very famous and were proven, for the most part, accurate, as there were no scientific methods of authenticating art originals back then.
+Still today, their collections of artworks, which are either misnamed or outright forgeries, are hanging in private and museum collections around the world.

-Duveen brought fine art, tapestries, etc. from Europe to sell to the new rich Americans who became competitive to collect the finest of objects.
-Some of these art masterpieces’ were from old master artists; Velazquez, Vermeer, Rembrandt, Gainsborough, Bellini, and many more.
-Some of these rich art collectors are famous names in USA history; Kress, Huntington, Morgan, Widener, Bache, and Mellon.
-They would all later donate their art collections to the public museums of the USA as well as fund expansions of art museums to show off their collections which are some of the finest paintings and sculptures from Europe.
-Today, we, the public, can go for a small fee, and view some of these most magnificent art collections.
+Duveen brought fine art, tapestries, etc. from Europe to sell to the new wealthy Americans who became competitive to collect the finest objects.
+Some of these art masterpieces were created by renowned old master artists, including Velázquez, Vermeer, Rembrandt, Gainsborough, Bellini, and many more.
+Some of these wealthy art collectors are famous names in USA history: Kress, Huntington, Morgan, Widener, Bache, and Mellon.
+They would all later donate their art collections to the public museums of the USA, as well as fund expansions of art museums to show off their collections, which are some of the finest paintings and sculptures from Europe.
+Today, we, the public, can go for a small fee and view some of these most magnificent art collections.
 'Duveen: A Life of Art' is filled with adventure and controversy that will shine a different light on your next visit to an art museum.

 Recommended Links to read:

-I recommend reading this book also for today's collectors ‘The Art of Buying Art’ by Paige West as she has many pointers, links, and research for those budding art collectors of Contemporary Art.
+I also recommend reading ‘The Art of Buying Art’ by Paige West for today's collectors, as she provides many valuable pointers, links, and research for budding art collectors of Contemporary Art.
 Link to Paige West's website:

 ‘Duveen: A Life in Art’..by Meryle Secrest… Review this book: www.goodreads.com